Bubblin-Superbooks/gutenmark/README.md

-# Gutendown
+# Gutenmark

-Sample of a first few hundred titles off Gutenberg.org regenerated as clean markdown files.

-#### Rules & Assumptions

-1. Markdowns contain only the Body of Work (BoW).
-2. Table of Contents (ToC) has been stripped out so as to not pollute the BoW.
+Stripped down Gutenberg.org titles turned into clean markdown files before conversion into Superbooks.

+## Specifications

-3. Filename starts with the `ref_id`/`folder_id` as on Gutenberg.org
+1. Filename starts with the `ref_id`/`folder_id` as on Gutenberg.org
+2. Table of Contents (ToC) or physical Page Numbering has been deleted.
+3. Markdown contains _only_ the **Body of Work** (BOW).
-4. No title, author name or subtitle is placed on the BoW.
+4. No title, author name, or subtitle is allowed on the BOW.
-5. First five leafs on a book are not considered a part of the BoW.
+5. First Five (FF) leaves, i.e., ten pages on a Superbook, are not considered a part of the BOW.
-6. Last three leafs on a book are not considered a part of the BoW.
+6. Last three leaves on a Superbook are also not considered a part of the BOW.

-All pieces of data that aren't covered on the BoW are handled separately either through a persistent `json` or a hydratable HTML template on [Bookiza Abelone](https://bookiza.io).
+All pieces of the long-form that are not covered under the BOW or the FFs are handled separately either through a persistent `json` or a hydratable HTML template on [Bookiza Abelone](https://bookiza.io).

-TODO: Many things.
+### Character Encoding

+Some text or markdown files may display a � replacement character in the absence of the appropriate charset or character encoding.
+PRs are welcome for manual fixes of such characters on file.